 (Requires Broker VM 10.1.9 and later) (Optional) In the SSL Server Certificate section, upload your signed server certificate and key to establish a validated secure SSL connection between your endpoints and the broker VM.
 When you configure the server certificate and the key files in the Broker VM UI, Cortex XDR automatically updates them in the tenant UI.
 Cortex XDR validates that the certificate and key match, but does not validate the Certificate Authority (CA).

 The Palo Alto Networks Broker supports only strong cipher SHA256-based certificates.
 MD5/SHA1-based certificates are not supported.

-In the Trusted CA Certificate section, upload your signed Certificate Authority (CA) certificate or Certificate Authority chain file in a PEM format.
+In the Trusted CA Certificate section, upload your signed Certificate Authority (CA) certificate or Certificate Authority chain file in a PEM format with the associated key, and click Save.
 If you use SSL decryption in your firewalls, you need to add a trusted self-signed CA certificate on the broker VM to prevent any difficulties with SSL decryption.
 For example, when configuring Palo Alto Networks NGFW to decrypt SSL using a self-signed certificate, you need to ensure the broker VM can validate a self-signed CA by uploading the

 cert_ssl-decrypt.crtfile on the broker VM.